mwndigi/myapp2/README.md

     b.
 The user clicks a technology to learn more about its functionality and benefits

     c.
+The user creates a profile to access learning guides, quizzes and certifications

+    d.
+The user logs in to the website

+    e.
 The user opens a learning guide for a step-by-step introduction to the technology

-    d.
+    f.
 The user starts a quiz to test his or her new knowledge on the technology

-    e.
+    g.
 The user takes a certification program for a technology or framework

 **Admin**